fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 #### Library

 The library used for calculating the `Digest` field value is `github.com/opencontainers/go-digest`.
-This library is used by various OCI libraries which we already depend on, stable and extensible.
+This library is stable and extensible, and used by various OCI libraries which we already depend on.

 #### Calculation